You can get a 209A restraining order at the District Court near where you live or the Probate and Family Court in your county.

 You can also go to the Superior Court in your county.
 If you live in Boston, you can go to the Boston Municipal Court (BMC) near where you live.
 Most people get 209A restraining orders from District Court, BMC, or Probate and Family Court.

-If you have moved to another town in Massachusetts since the abuse, you can go to the court where you live now or to the court where the abuse happened.
+If you have moved to another town in Massachusetts to get away from the abuse, you can go to the court where you live now or to the court where you used to live.
 It is your choice.
 One reason why you might choose to go to the court where you used to live is because you don't want the abusive person to know where you live now.

-In this chapter, everything we say about the District Court also applies to the Boston Municipal Court and the Superior Court.
+In this section, everything we say about the District Court also applies to the Boston Municipal Court and the Superior Court.

 It is up to you.
 Some things to think about when you are deciding which court is better for you are:

 - If it is hard for you to get places that are far away, find out which court is closer to you.
 You might want to pick the closest court.
 There are more District Courts than Probate and Family Courts, so the District Court may be closer to your home.